cloudmesh-community/book/chapters/prg/python/python-install-updated.md

 This tutorial uses Ubuntu, but it should work on other Linux distros, as well.

 * [![Video](https://raw.githubusercontent.com/cloudmesh-community/book/main/images/video.png) Linux Python Installation Video Tutorial](https://youtu.be/4vXyD_hjHNI)
+* Naturally we recommend that you read all of the licensing information.

 1. First, open the url <https://www.python.org/downloads/> in any web browser.